-All students of Calhoun Community College shall be expected to conduct themselves in an honorable, ethical fashion.
-However, in the event of proven misconduct, appropriate disciplinary action will be taken.
-The following sections address the Student Code of Conduct, as well as the College's disciplinary procedures.
+All students of Calhoun Community College shall be expected to conduct themselves in an honorable and ethical fashion.
+However, in the event of proven misconduct, an appropriate sanction will be applied.
+The following sections address the Student Code of Conduct, as well as the College's student conduct procedures.